 Jessica Linn of Eagle River caught this 26.5-inch walleye on a Vilas County lake Dec.
-21. -Contributed Photo Will be missed made sure the outdoors folks knew about important meetings and issues, not just of local importance, but state and national as well.
+21. Will be missed To the Editor; Congratulations to Kurt Krueger on his well-earned retirement.
+He could disagree without being disagreeable, and tried to be factual in his reporting.
+When it was his opinion, he made it clear that it was his opinion.
+I didn't always agree with his position, but amazingly, we were often not far apart.
+Kurt made sure the outdoors folks knew about important meetings and issues, not just of local importance, but state and national as well.
 What more could we ask of the media?
 He was often hard on the DNR, my former agency, and on the game wardens, including myself, but always kept the door open to conversation.
 Most of all, he was one of us, the hunters, fishermen, all outdoors folks, and he is a labrador retriever man to top it off.
-I can only hope that he will continue to get his thoughts and opinions to us.
-Thank you and enjoy!
+I can only hope that he will continue to get his thoughts and opinions Thank you and enjoy!